gvwilson/sensibleadventures/nardica/nardica.md

 A handful of diced mushrooms and a splash of soy sauce joined the onions, filling the air with a rich aroma that tightened the knot in Iffy's stomach.

-"You going to add a bit o' the curry?"
+The knot turned into an ache as Aunt Naggie poured hot water into a teapot.
+"Is that Mrs. Sandhu's special blend?"
 Iffy asked,
-turning a pair of chopsticks over and over in her hands.
+turning a pair of chopsticks over and over in her hands as the rich aroma of the tiny brown leaves mixed with the smell of the cooking.

-"That's for special occasions,"
+"Special tea for special occasions,"
 Aunt Naggie replied,
 tucking the little jar at the back of her spice shelf.
 She dropped a thick handful of noodles into the pot,